Start // Support // Technotes // Technotes - Fiber Optics // SK010PA // SK010PA applications

 Adjustment with DOP Ellipse

-If the coherence length of the laser source is smaller than the phase shift caused by the difference in propagation speed then the light is partly depolarized and adjustment is done using the DOP ellipse.
+If the coherence length of the laser source is smaller than the phase shift caused by the difference in propagation speed, the light becomes partially depolarized and adjustments can be made using the DOP ellipse.

 DOP ellipse

-As mentioned above, recombination to an elliptical polarization state is only possible, if the coherence length of the laser source is larger than the phase shift caused by the difference in propagation speed.
-If the coherence length of the laser source is smaller than the phase shift caused by the difference in propagation speed then the light is partly depolarized and this is not possible.
+As mentioned above, recombination to an elliptical polarization state is only possible, if the coherence length of the laser source is greater than the phase shift caused by the difference in propagation speed.
+If the coherence length of the laser source is smaller, then the light is partially depolarized and no recombination occurs.

-The described circle on the Poincaré sphere cannot be observed- all exit polarization states lie on a single spot.
+The described circle on the Poincaré sphere cannot be observed - all exit polarization states lie at a single point.
 Instead, the misalignment solely results in a reduced degree of polarization (DOP).

-In this case the DOP-ellipse representation is used for fiber alignment, where a polarization measurement with a rotating linear polarizer is simulated.
+In this case, the DOP-ellipse representation can be used for fiber alignment, where a polarization measurement with a ¬rotating linear polarizer is simulated.
 The DOP-ellipse (dotted line) becomes a circle for fully depolarized light.

-The narrower the DOP-ellipse becomes, the better the incoming polarization axis is aligned to one of the polarization axes of the fiber.
-For an ideal alignment the ellipse would degrade to a line.
+The narrower the DOP-ellipse becomes, the better the incoming polarization axis is aligned to one of the -polarization axes of the fiber.
+For an ideal alignment, the ellipse collapses to a line.
+In this case, since the polarization axis is aligned with the principal fiber axis, no depolarization occurs as the light is not split into two components with different propagation speeds.
+Therefore, the linear SOP remains intact regardless of the coherence length.

 Free Beam Measurements

-The polarization analyzer can also be used for setting a well-defined state of polarization for free-beam applications.
-For these type of measurements, a correct alignment of the laser beam axis with the polarization analyzer is essential.
+The Polarization Analyzer can also be used to set a well-defined state of polarization for free-beam applications.
+For this type of measurement, it is essential to align the laser beam axis correctly with the polarization analyzer.
+The beam must be entering the device perpendicular to its front face.
 This can be done using the microbench, or 40 mm cage system and using the connection with 4 rods or the rail system.

 Poincare spere of a rotated quarter-wave plate